Bushmen hunting techniques in Namibia

 Additional catches when tracking and stalking

 Side-catches of tracking and stalking hunts often include large tortoises, particularly leopard tortoises (Stigmochelys pardalis), which can reach up to 40 cm (16 in) in length and weigh up to 13 kg (29 lb).
-Other reptiles, such as large snakes or rock monitors, can also be caught and consumed.
+Other reptiles, such as large snakes or rock monitors, can be caught and consumed.

 If the hunters come across an ostrich nest, they drive the adult bird away and collect the eggs and chicks.
 For such chicks, life is precarious, as they are valued by bushmen more as a food source than as pets.